jenkins-x/jx-docs/content/en/v3/admin/setup/operator/_index.md

 ## Insecure git repositories

-If you are using an on premise git repository you may need to configure git in the git operator and boot job to support insecure git repositories via a `git config` command or two.
+If you are using an on-premises git repository you may need to configure git in the git operator and boot job to support insecure git repositories via a `git config` command or two.

 When installing the git operator you can pass in any git configuration commands via the `--setup` argument.
 You can supply multiple of these arguments if you need them.